 - Onboarding of customers – introducing your customers to valued information like introductory or about brand values and the benefits of engaging with you.

-- Recommendations – It’s good to know what your customer likes and dislikes; some algorithms show the desired suggestions to their similar searches and purchases to increase their engagement of your website and lead to more sales.
+- Recommendations – It’s good to know what your customer likes and dislikes; some algorithms show the desired suggestions to their similar searches and buys to increase their engagement of your website and lead to more sales.

 - Renewals and confirmations – Here, you can assist them with providing renewal dates of their subscription or giving them resourceful links to update their content or contact if needed any assistance.
 Confirmation mails also play a significant role after a purchase is made.
 They assure that the purchase was successful, and it can also act as tracking the product’s delivery.
 Also, a thank you note after a purchase shows the politeness of your company.